 - Part E: Supervision and Evaluation.
 Trainees will receive in-depth video review and clinical supervision during the treatment of their first patient receiving MDMA-assisted psychotherapy.
 Therapy video recordings are rated for adherence to the treatment method.
 Supervision will be provided by experienced MDMA-assisted psychotherapists.
 All therapy sessions for the first participant treated by an approved Therapy Pair in an Expanded Access protocol would be video recorded to be viewed by a supervisor.
 Supervisors evaluate trainees based on adherence criteria, observation of therapy videos, and participation in training modules.
 A final evaluation is provided in the form of a narrative summary from the supervisor.

 Trainees who satisfy all the training requirements and can demonstrate the ability to deliver the treatment well will be granted a MAPS certificate of completion, which will enable them to offer MDMA-assisted psychotherapy at approved expanded access clinics.
+To apply, visit the MDMA Therapy Training Application for Providers Link.
 Therapists working at the Behavioral Wellness Clinic are also required to complete approved diversity training and a FAP Level 1 training prior to consideration.